 There will be “black swan” events under GDPR.

 GDPR will be an issue for telemetry data for startups and the industry’s biggest companies alike.
-Suppose, for example, you think, it’s all good, all the data we collect is scrubbed of personally identifiable information (PII).
+Suppose, for example, you think that you’re in the clear because all of the data you collect is scrubbed of personally identifiable information (PII).
 Yeah that’s right, data in the aggregate is OK of course.
 But what happens when you hit an exception, and ask the user to send a crash report?
-Suddenly the scrubbed data potentially becomes identifiable, and you’re storing it without knowing it.
+Suddenly the scrubbed data potentially becomes identifiable, and you’re likely storing it without knowing it.
 Triangulation of data, and the almost comical availability of third party datasets, makes it increasingly hard to assume any data is not personally identifiable.
 A famous example was the Netflix challenge, which was quickly solved used imdb.com data.

 The buzz phrase that’s currently bubbling up is “differential privacy”.
 Apple is very confident of the approach: